-Moreover, it appeared that instead of solving the LP problem at each step, it is often expedient to use a much faster greedy technique that produces a bit less tight upper bounds.
-The idea is to use a good set of chains with their weights $\lambda$ already found at previous steps, and instead of constructing and solving the LP problem for the whole network, construct a residual subnetwork $R = G - LS$ and find new chains in it using just simple heuristic: find a chain and subtract it from $R$ with weight $\lambda=1$, then find another chain and subtract it, repeat this process, until there are no more chains.
-The following algorithm formalizes this.
+Moreover, it appeared that instead of solving the LP problem at each step, it is often expedient to use a much faster greedy technique that produces less tight upper bounds.
+The idea is to use a good set of chains with their weights $\lambda$ already found at previous steps, and instead of constructing and solving the LP problem for the whole network, construct a residual subnetwork $R = G - S^L$ and find new chains in it using a simple heuristic: find a (random) chain and subtract it from $R$ (with weight $\lambda=1$), then find another (random) chain and subtract it, repeat this process, until there are no more chains.
+This process is formalized in algorithm~\ref{Alg:CalcPenaltyHeuristic}.

 This method works quickly, but it accumulates inefficiencies.
-To deal with them, after considering some number of levels in the branch-and-bound search tree, we still solve the complete LP problem to update chains and their weights.
+To deal with them, after considering some number of levels (e.g. four) in the branch-and-bound search tree, we still solve the complete LP problem to update chains and their weights.
 For that purpose, we can use a slightly adjusted algorithm~\ref{Alg:CalcPenaltyLP} that takes into account fixed edges.

-Now we are ready to present the main workhorse of branch and bound: a recursive function that explores each node of the tree, i.e., tries to include and exclude an edge and calls itself to explore the search tree further.
+Now we are ready to present the main workhorse of branch and bound: a recursive function that explores each node of the tree, i.e., tries to include and exclude an edge and calls itself recursively to explore the search tree further.

 Two more notes before we can finally formulate the main procedure: 1)~The order in which we consider edges influences performance quite a lot.
 However, calculating penalty change after fixing each edge on every step is too computationally expensive.
 So, we used edge weights as an approximation.
 The reasoning here is that excluding a heavy positive edge would cause a higher loss in partition score.
 2)~For some most simple cases, even the heuristic of algorithm~\ref{Alg:CalcPenaltyHeuristic} can already find an upper bound that matches a feasible solution proving its optimality.
-So to avoid spending time on solving the LP problem, we try a few times to calculate the initial upper bound using the heuristic.
-The following algorithm describes the main procedure of the branch-and-bound method that calls functions presented above to find a CPP solution.
+So to avoid spending time on solving the LP problem, we try a few (e.g. three) times to calculate the initial upper bound using the heuristic.

+The following algorithm describes the main procedure of the branch-and-bound method that calls the functions presented above to find a CPP solution.